 Paste the embed code in your webpage or blog.
 The exact steps to do this vary depending on the blogging platform or web host you use.

 Once you've pasted the embed code, save and publish your webpage or blog entry.

 I'm unable to print from the document viewer.

 To print anything from Scribd, a reader must download it first.
 There is no way to print a title directly from the embedded reader nor will anyone be able to print it if it's not set to be downloadable.

 Your site or blog may not support certain HTML5-specific parts of the new embed code.
 A few pieces of the HTML5 embed code are not strictly required for our embedded reader to work.
 If you'd like, you may also try removing the data-aspect-ratio and data-auto-height attributes from the <iframe> tag.
-If you're uncomfortable editing the embed code, use our Flash-based embed code instead.

 If you can see the controls at the bottom of the embedded reader, but the document or book itself isn't displaying properly, please contact our support team to let us know.
 Be sure to include the following information to help us troubleshoot your issue:

 - The URL of the webpage where you've embedded the document.